Dubbo: Architecture

 Dubbo has several fine examples of Victorian civic architecture, including the (third) Courthouse (1887), the Lands Office with its use of timber and corrugated iron cladding, and the railway station (1881).
 Towards the centre of the city, the older residential areas contain numerous examples of red brick houses built in the "California Bungalow" style architecture of the early 20th century, together with Victorian terraced houses (mostly in the Darling Street area) and a few Edwardian semidetached homes.

 Transport

 Dubbo railway station lies on the Main Western railway line between Sydney and Bourke and opened in 1881.
-The station is the terminus for the daily NSW TrainLink Central West XPT service from Sydney with connecting road coach services to Broken Hill, Bourke, Cootamundra, Lightning Ridge and Nyngan.
-The Mindyarra Maintenance Centre is scheduled to open 700 metres to the east of the station in the early 2020s, as the home depot for the NSW TrainLink Regional Train fleet.
+The station is the terminus for the daily NSW TrainLink Central West XPT service from Sydney with connecting road coach services to Broken Hill, Bourke, Cootamundra, Lightning Ridge, Nyngan and Tamworth.
+The Mindyarra Maintenance Centre is scheduled to open 700 metres to the east of the station in the mid-2020s, as the home depot for the NSW TrainLink Regional Train fleet.

-Dubbo Buslines operate services within the city.
-BusBiz operate coach services under contract to NSW TrainLink and maintain a depot in the city.
+Dubbo Buslines operates services within the city.
+BusBiz operates coach services under contract to NSW TrainLink and maintains a depot in the city.

-Dubbo City Regional Airport has flights to Sydney (QantasLink, Regional Express), Newcastle (FlyPelican), Canberra (FlyPelican) and other small outback New South Wales towns (Airlink).
+Dubbo Regional Airport has flights to Sydney (QantasLink, Rex Airlines), Newcastle (FlyPelican), Canberra (FlyPelican) and other small outback New South Wales towns (Air Link).